miracle2k/android-remote-stacktrace/README.txt

 before the submitDone() callback is executed.
 Useful if you don't want UI elements that you have specifically shown to indicate trace submission to flicker-like disappear again.

+setHttpTimeout() to change the default timeout for the HTTP submission.